 Augustine is best known for his voluminous writings, which have stood the test of time and remain among the most-cited by theologians and philosophers in the West.

 Toward the end of his life, the Roman Empire was disintegrating after the sacking of Rome by the Visigoths in 410.
 Many tried to blame Christians for its collapse.
 Augustine responded with writing “The City of God,” a masterpiece in which he consoled his people with the knowledge that God’s reign would triumph.
 He insisted that Christians should be more concerned with building up God’s kingdom rather than earthly politics.
 In this work, Augustine examined many of the issues facing society at the time through a theological lens, addressing the battle of good and evil, the problem of suffering, free will and original sin.

 Augustine died in Hippo — located in modern-day Algeria — in 430.
 After his death, the city was destroyed by fire, except for his residence, which held his voluminous written works.

 St. Augustine’s sanctity had been ratified by acclaim of the people in the time before formal canonizations.
 In 1298, he was recognized as a Doctor of the Church by Pope Boniface VIII — one of the original four so distinguished — along with St. Ambrose, St. Jerome and St. Gregory the Great.
 His feast is Aug.
 28.

 Michael R. Heinlein is editor of Simply Catholic.
 Follow him on Twitter @HeinleinMichael.
-This article is taken from an upcoming booklet from Our Sunday Visitor.
+This article is taken from the ‘Saints in Times of Crisis’ booklet from Our Sunday Visitor.